cloudfoundry/postgres-release/README.md

 ### Recovering a failure during deployment

-In case the timeout was not sufficient, the deployment would fail; anyway monit would not stop the actual upgrade process.
-In this case you can just wait for the upgrade to complete and only when postgres is up and running rerun the bosh deploy.
+In case of a long upgrade, the deployment may time out; anyway bosh would not stop the actual upgrade process.
+In this case you can just wait for the upgrade to complete and, only when postgres is up and running, rerun the bosh deploy.

 If the upgrade fails: